-In the U.S., those hoping to adopt have two basic options, whether choosing to adopt domestically (in the U.S.) or internationally (from another country).
+In the U.S., those hoping to adopt have two basic options and types, whether choosing to adopt domestically (in the U.S.) or internationally (from another country).
 There are different kinds of adoptions in both of these categories: agency and independent.

 Adoptions agencies are intermediaries between birth and adoptive parents.
 There are two general kinds of agencies:

 - Local public agencies (also known as foster care, child welfare, and social services);